-It’s David Bowie’s, “Life on Mars?” that I can hear perfectly, without taking it for granted, every time and without fail.
-While I have always valued the health and wealth of society over the health and wealth of the few, I am not without my fair share of disdain for society either.
-As I addressed in my previous blog, I saw too much in too few years and I know all too well what society is capable of.
+David Bowie’s, “Life on Mars?”
+I hear it perfectly, every time and without fail, like it’s the first time.
+While I have always valued the health and wealth of society over that of the few I am not without disdain for society either.
+As I addressed in my previous blogs, I saw too much in too few years and I know all too well what society is capable of.
 As an adult, not much has changed this opinion, in fact, every day only serves to confirm it.
 Regardless of socio-economic status, sex, age, religion, or political views – all humans are capable of garbage.
-Of contributing to the garbage, of being like garbage.
-Myself included, I learned that early as well.
-I often wondered what life on other planets might be like, are we all like this?
+Myself included.
+I often wondered what life on other planets might be like.

 And Bowie asked:

 Sailors fighting in the dance hall

 Oh man, look at those cavemen go